 • Bangladesh: Yeob Biswas (evangelism, community development, and pastoral training)

 • Central Asia: C & C Hartley (church planting)

 • India: Athan & Chanchan Shongzan (Professional Training Institute, Manipur)

 • Malaysia: Vietnamese outreach in Johor Bahru church planting and leadership development

 • Mongolia: Budmaa Mongol, pastor, discipler, men's speaker, author, radio speaker, founder of Maranata Publishing, traveling teacher and trainer

 • Myanmar: Jonathan Stone (primary school education consultant), WorldVenture; Singpu (Mang Sian Siing), ministry to children, orphans, evangelism

-• Nepal: Ananda Tamang (pastor and director of River of Life Bible Training School)
+• Nepal: Ananda Tamang (pastor and consultant to River of Life Bible Training School)

 • Thailand: Manik & Maple Corea (international church planter in Bangkok)